wnklrspace/florianwinkler/README.md

-# Hello there 🫰🏻  I'm Flo
+# Hello there 🏻🌻  I'm Flo

-Software Engineer focusing on strategic and smart UX & UI.
+On my way of becoming a Software Engineer specialising in Frontend Architecture with focus on Usability and UX Design